cityboy1778/cityboy1778/README.md

 - 👋 Hi, I’m @Oluwapelimi
-- 👀 I’m interested in ... web development
+- 👀 I’m interested in ...
+Fullstack development
-- 🌱 I’m currently learning ... web development
+- 🌱 I’m currently learning ...
+Cyber Security
 - 💞️ I’m looking to collaborate on ... projects
 - 📫 How to reach me ... @pelumikilla@gmail.com
-- 😄 Pronouns: ... he
+- 😄 Pronouns: ...
+He
-- ⚡ Fun fact: ...

 <!---
 cityboy1778/cityboy1778 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.